weiroll/weiroll/README.md

 └───┴───────────────────────────┘
 ```

 The `var` flag indicates if the indexed value should be treated as fixed- or variable-length.
 If `var == 0b`, the argument is fixed-length, and `idx`, is treated as the index into the state array at which the value is located.
-The state entry at that index must be exactly 32 bytes long.
+The state entry at that index must be exactly 32 bytes long (except when calling the fallback function).

 If `var == 1b`, the indexed value is treated as variable-length, and `idx` is treated as the index into the state array at which the value is located.
-The value must be a multiple of 32 bytes long.
+The value must be a multiple of 32 bytes long (except when calling the fallback function).

 The vm handles the "head" part of ABI-encoding and decoding for variable-length values, so the state elements for these should be the "tail" part of the encoding - for example, a string encodes as a 32 byte length field followed by the string data, padded to a 32-byte boundary, and an array of `uint`s is a 32 byte count followed by the concatenation of all the uints.